 Botany Field School

-Idaho State University/Idaho Museum of Natural History is offering a 2 week, 3 credit botany field class for summer, 2019.
-The first week will be based from the ISU campus in Pocatello; the second week from the Lost River Field Station north of Mackay, Idaho.
+Idaho State University/Idaho Museum of Natural History is offering a 2 week, 3-credit botany field class for summer, 2020.
+The first week will be based from the ISU campus in Pocatello; the second week from a private cabin north of Mackay, Idaho.
 Both weeks will be a mix of field trips and classroom time.
 The course focus will be acquiring field plant identification skills and the collection and preparation of botanical specimens.
 The course will be valuable for individuals interested in botany, ecology, conservation, education, or related careers.

-Course instructors are Janet Bala and Michael Mancuso
+Course instructors are Michael Mancuso and Janet Bala

 Join us for exploring and learning the Idaho flora!